-The majority of financial requests are designated for 2022 to 2025; however, staff recommend the immediate implementation of three key actions.
-These key actions are recommended to be funded with \$162,500 from the Council Strategic Initiatives Contingency, allocating \$62,500 to initiate the first phase of Action 3.1 (with additional funding requests in 2022 and 2023), \$70,000 to initiate the first phase of Action 3.3 C (with an additional funding request in 2022), and \$30,000 to implement Action 4.4 C. The three key actions are summarized below along with a justification for their immediate implementation:
+The majority of financial requests are designated for 2022 to 2025 through annual surplus allocation for one time resource requests; however, Staff recommend the immediate implementation of three key actions.
+These key actions are recommended to be funded with \$162,500 from the affordable housing stream of the Council Strategic Initiatives Contingency, allocating \$62,500 to initiate the first phase of Action 3.1 (with additional funding request in 2023), \$70,000 to initiate the first phase of Action 3.3 C (with an additional funding request in 2023), and \$30,000 to implement Action 4.4 C. The three key actions are summarized below along with a justification for their immediate implementation:

 - Action 3.1 A Initial Phase (\$62,500): Develop a "Missing Middle" Housing Program for housing that fills the gap between single-family dwellings and larger scale apartments and implement through tools, such as policies, bylaw amendments and design guidelines.
-This action is considered a key district-wide action for improving housing diversity and supply (Note: additional funding requests for this action include \$90,000 in 2022 and \$90,000 in 2023); - Action 3.3 C Initial Phase (\$70,000): Conduct a Land Capacity Analysis supported by market data and other metrics to analyze the current capacity for residential development, land use opportunities and constraints as well as anticipated density required to absorb future housing growth, stabilize housing prices, and accommodate projected housing needs.
-This initiative is considered a fundamental action that will support various housing initiatives including district-wide projects and area-specific plans (Note: an additional funding requests for this action includes \$30,000 in 2022); and - Action 4.4 C (\$30,000): Establish finer grained definitions of affordability to guide programs and policies with consideration of defining affordability for ownership and rental housing, in both absolute and relative terms, and in alignment with local incomes and provincial and federal funding programs.
+This action is considered a key district-wide action for improving housing diversity and supply (Note: additional funding requests for this action include \$180,000 in 2023); - Action 3.3 C Initial Phase (\$70,000): Conduct a Land Capacity Analysis supported by market data and other metrics to analyze the current capacity for residential development, land use opportunities and constraints as well as anticipated density required to absorb future housing growth, stabilize housing prices, and accommodate projected housing needs.
+This initiative is considered a fundamental action that will support various housing initiatives including district-wide projects and area-specific plans (Note: an additional funding request for this action of \$30,000 in 2023); and - Action 4.4 C (\$30,000): Establish finer grained definitions of affordability to guide programs and policies with consideration of defining affordability for ownership and rental housing, in both absolute and relative terms, and in alignment with local incomes and provincial and federal funding programs.
 Implementation of this action will support the implementation of several housing actions, future housing policies and programs, and consideration of affordable housing development applications.